 Texas Relocation Guides

 Moving to Texas?
-These guides cover the essential admin tasks every new resident must handle — from your 30-day driver's license deadline to choosing an electricity provider.
+These guides cover the essential admin tasks every new resident must handle — from your 90-day driver's license deadline to choosing an electricity provider.
+But before you dive into the checklists, here is the big picture on what makes Texas different from the state you are leaving.

 Texas Driver's License

-30-day deadlineYou have 30 days to get your Texas DL after establishing residency.
+90-day deadlineYou have 90 days to get your Texas DL after establishing residency.
 Here's everything you need: required documents, DPS office tips, and the Real ID checklist.

 Vehicle Registration